Connected Lines Helping Creative People

 Rosewood Veneer

-Purple-brown South American hardwood, used in thinly sliced sheets.
-Rosewood can be highly polished.
+Purple-brown South American hardwood with black streaks that can be highly polished.

 Associated with the following furniture styles: